A moderated email distribution service is available to Michigan Engineering departments for University business:

-Many College of Engineering (CoE) departments maintain email lists to communicate University business with faculty, staff, students, and other affiliates.
+Many Michigan Engineering departments maintain email lists to communicate University business with faculty, staff, students, and other affiliates.
 Often, these lists exist as groups in Mcommunity, giving administrative personnel an easy way to update group membership.
 While Mcommunity provides some rudimentary features for email moderation, it has been shown to have inherent risks, namely the ability of any malicious person to fraudulently spoof the address of a list moderator and have inappropriate content delivered to group members.

 Because the system is moderated — any message sent to a designated address is first held in a queue for moderators to review and approve before distribution — the system is not subject to some of the risks associated with Mcommunity groups.
 Even if someone with malicious intent forges the “From:” address in a message, all messages must first be approved explicitly before they will be distributed.
 Moderators are given an opportunity to read all messages and make a decision of whether to distribute, reject, or discard a message.